rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash/README.md

 }
 ```

-### 6. Submit your application on Streamly Dashboard
+### 6. Submit your application
- - Log into [Streamly Dashboard] [streamly-dashboard]
+ - Go to Processing tab
- - Create an application in the Processing tab
+ - Click on Add Application
- - Provide a valid name for your application
+ - Provide a valid name for your application and save it.
+In this example the name is `streamly-kafka-cassandra-logstash`.
  - Upload  `logstash.conf`,`spark.properties` and `streamly-kafka-cassandra-logstash-0.0.1.jar` files
- - Click on the start icon
+ - Click on the Start icon

 ![streamly-kafka-cassanda-logstash][streamly-kafka-cassanda-logstash]